Every Contact Counts

 “I’m sorry, there must be some mistake,” she said, “the Chair is attending that dinner, but he is not sitting at your table.”

 The young executives, who had risen up the ranks of the airline based on their brilliant assessment skills, collectively shook their heads in the negative.
 “No, no, we know he is at our table.”
 The assistant, looking a little less pleased said, “No, I just checked his schedule, he is not sitting at your table.”

-The conversation went on in this vein for quite some time with the executives getting increasing short tempered with the insistent assistant.
-Finally in a fit of temper they stormed out of the office with their ticket.
+The conversation went on in this vein for quite some time with the executives getting increasing short-tempered with the assistant.
+Finally, in a fit of temper, they stormed out of the office with their ticket.

-- No one likes surprises at work, so avoid unplanned visits.
+- No one likes surprises at work, avoid unplanned visits.

 - Treat everyone with respect and if a conflict develops, don’t escalate.